danieleagle/jenkins-ephemeral-cicd/README.md

 # Jenkins CICD Docker Pipeline Using Ephemeral Slaves and HTTPS

 This repository contains custom Docker files for running [Jenkins](https://jenkins.io/) using ephemeral build slaves over a [NGINX](https://www.nginx.com/) reverse proxy.
-Everything is setup to run on HTTPS using a self-signed certificate ([this needs to be created](./README.md#generating-a-self-signed-certificate-for-nginx)).
-This is a great way to setup the ultimate Jenkins [CICD pipeline](https://www.docker.com/use-cases/cicd).
+Everything is setup to run on HTTPS using a self-signed certificate ([this needs to be created](./README.md#generating-a-self-signed-certificate-for-nginx)) or optionally a certificate signed by a trusted CA. This is a great way to setup the ultimate Jenkins [CICD pipeline](https://www.docker.com/use-cases/cicd).

 Be sure to see the [change log](./CHANGELOG.md) if interested in tracking changes leading to the current release.
 In addition, please refer to [this article](http://danieleagle.com/2017/01/jenkins-cicd-docker-pipeline-using-ephemeral-slaves-and-https/) for even more details about this project.

 ## Getting Started

 1. Ensure [Docker Compose](https://docs.docker.com/compose/) is installed along with [Docker Engine](https://docs.docker.com/engine/installation/).
+The included **docker-compose.yml** file uses version 3 so it's possible [an upgrade](https://docs.docker.com/compose/install/#upgrading) of Docker Compose may be required.

 2. [Secure the Docker Daemon using TLS](./README.md#securing-the-docker-daemon-using-tls).